 - Henry Anstey (b 1855, a carpenter by trader, he did not marry and died in July 1881, buried at Mansfield Cemetery);

-- Frederick Anstey (b 1857, a carpenter by trade, married Mary Elizabeth Dellar in 1894 in Victoria and had sons George Thomas Anstey (b 1896 Jamieson married Mavis Irene Potter in 1939); Frederick John Anstey (b 1897 in Jamieson, married Annie Elizabeth Smith in 1920); Arthur William Anstey (b 1899 Jamieson, married Vera Edna Longton in 1922); ‘Jack’ John Herbert Anstey (b 1905 Jamieson, married Irene Gladys Clark in 1939) and Eric Mansfield Anstey (b 1908 married Helen Maud Brotchie in 1950).
-Frederick died in 1938 in Alexandra, Victoria and is buried at Eildon; his widow Mary died in 1957 in Geelong and is also buried at Eildon – Anstey descendants of this line still live in Australia today);
+- Frederick Anstey (b 1857, a carpenter by trade, married Mary Elizabeth Dellar in 1894 in Victoria and had sons George Thomas Anstey (b 1896 Jamieson married Mavis Irene Potter in 1939); Frederick John Anstey (b 1897 in Jamieson, married Annie Elizabeth Smith in 1920 – living in Eildon Weir in 1929 when he crashed a car with his brother Arthur); Arthur William Anstey (b 1899 Jamieson, married Vera Edna Longton in 1922.
+According to ‘The Age (Melbourne)‘ 30 September 1929 edition “CAR OVERTURNS.
+Man Severely Injured.
+MANSFIELD, Sunday. — Yesterday afternoon Arthur and Frederick Anstey, of Eildon Weir, were motoring near Bonnie Doon when the car skidded in the sand and turned over.
+Frederick Anstey escaped injury, but his brother was pinned beneath the car, and severely injured.
+He was conveyed to Mansfield Hospital in an unconscious condition, but a slight improvement was reported this morning.“); ‘Jack’ John Herbert Anstey (b 1905 Jamieson, married Irene Gladys Clark in 1939) and Eric Mansfield Anstey (b 1908 married Helen Maud Brotchie in 1950).
+The family were probably living in Jamieson in c1911.
+Frederick died in 1938 in Alexandra, Victoria and is buried at Eildon; his widow Mary died in 1957 in Geelong and is also buried at Eildon (many of this family are buried at Eildon Weir Cemetery) – Anstey descendants of this line still live in Australia today);

 - Annie Anstey (b 1859, married John Goyen in 1884, died in St Kilda in 1935);